jxsvoboda/sycek/README.md

 Bad style that currently triggers a parse error:

-  * Forbidden character inside a comment
-  * Forbidden character inside a character of string literal
+  * Invalid character (such as Carriage Return) in normal code context
   * Attribute specifier in position where it is ignored

 Since ccheck does not expand macros, thus it can fail to parse a source file